 Deliveroo logo, © Deliveroo

-Deliveroo discovered users have very different interpretations of the logo in different countries.
+Deliveroo discovered that users have very different interpretations of the logo in different countries.
 Countries like France thought that the kangaroo looked like a rat, while The UAE considered kangaroos to be dirty.
-Neither of the countries wanted to associate a rat nor a kangaroo with their food.
-Yet in cities like Dubai, services like Deliveroo are a must-have where the weather is too hot to go outside.
+Neither of the countries wanted to associate a rat or a kangaroo with their food.
+Yet in cities like Dubai, services like Deliveroo are a must-have, where the weather is too hot to go outside.

 Even if your company is not global right now, it’s easier and cheaper to do international research as early as possible.
 This will avoid issues and miscommunications later down the line.